Multipartite Entanglement: A Journey Through Geometry

-The six parameters $\{\sigma_{ij}\}$ of the concurrence tetrahedron must add up to the four face areas induced by the ``entanglement simplex inequalities'', given by (including index permutations):
+The six parameters $\{\sigma_{ij}\}$ must add up to the four face areas induced by the ``entanglement simplex inequalities'', given by (including four index permutations):

-However, these equations are not sufficient to uniquely determine the tetrahedron, as two more equations are required.
-While the one-to-other concurrences have been used so far, the construction of the four-qubit GME should also involve the two-to-other concurrences $\{C^2_{(12)(34)},C^2_{(13)(24)},C^2_{(14)(23)}\}$, where the bipartitions separate the qubits into two groups of two.
-Here, $C^2_{(ij)(kl)}$ requires an extra factor beyond the usual ``I concurrence'', ensuring its normalization, {\it i.e.}, $0\leq C^2_{(ij)(kl)}\leq1$.
+However, these equations cannot fix the tetrahedron, as two more equations are required.
+While the one-to-other entropies have been used so far, the construction of a four-qubit GME must also involve entropies representing two-to-other bipartitions, namely, $\{E_{(12)(34)},E_{(13)(24)},E_{(14)(23)}\}$, with $E_{(ij)(kl)}:=S(\rho_{ij})\equiv S(\rho_{kl})$, where the bipartitions separate the qubits into two groups of two.

-On the one hand, if any one of the three two-to-other concurrences vanishes, the state is biseparable.
-Therefore, according to the ``genuine'' requirement, the four-qubit GME measure and thus, the volume of the tetrahedron should be zero.
+On the one hand, if any one of the three two-to-other entanglement entropies vanishes, the state is biseparable.
+According to the ``genuine'' requirement, our proposed GME measure, the volume of the tetrahedron, should be zero.
 On the other hand, if any one of the three quantities $A_1$, $A_2$, and $A_3$ in Eq.~\eqref{volume} vanishes, the tetrahedron's volume is also zero.
-To ensure consistency between these two conditions, we relate the quantities by the following three equations (including index permutations):
+To ensure consistency between these two conditions, we relate the quantities by the following equations (including three index permutations):

+The additional parameter $\lambda$ can be canceled out when dividing the equations in \eqref{eqn2} in pairs, leading to six equations for $\{\sigma_{ij}\}$ by combining Eq.~\eqref{eqn1} and \eqref{eqn2}.

+{\it Existence of solutions}.---Eq.~\eqref{eqn2} can be transformed to the quadratic form: $\sigma_{ij}\sigma_{kl}=(\lambda^2/4)[E_{(ik)(jl)}+E_{(il)(jk)}]^2$.
+Together with Eq.~\eqref{eqn1}, this simplifies the equations into one quartic equation for one single variable $\sigma_{ij}$ with four distinct solutions.
+Importantly, this reasoning is universally applicable to all six $\{\sigma_{ij}\}$ due to their inherent symmetry.
+Consequently, a total of four sets of solutions exist for the six equations.

-By introducing an additional parameter, $\lambda$, we obtain seven equations for the seven parameters ${\sigma_{ij}}$ and $\lambda$.
-However, it is important to note that $\lambda$ does not have a physical interpretation, as it can be canceled out when dividing the equations in Eq.~\eqref{eqn2}, leading to six equations for six parameters.
-Numerical verification shows that Eq.~\eqref{eqn1} and \eqref{eqn2} together always have a unique nonnegative solution (nonnegative for all 7 parameters) for different 4-qubit states.
-Therefore, given an arbitrary 4-qubit state, a tetrahedron can always be constructed, where the areas of the six smaller triangles of the tetrahedron are equal to the nonnegative values $\{\sigma_{ij}\}$.
-We now prove that the volume of the tetrahedron is a proper GME measure for four-qubit pure systems.
+Our numerical investigations consistently confirm the presence of four distinct solution sets.
+Within these sets, there is one unique solution where all $\{\sigma_{ij}\}$ have nonnegative values.
+Consequently, given an arbitrary four-qubit state, a tetrahedron can always be constructed where the areas of the six smaller triangles of the tetrahedron are equal to the nonnegative values $\{\sigma_{ij}\}$.
+We call the construction an {\it entropic tetrahedron}.